-Medical translation and the problem of accuracy
+Medical translation and the issue of accuracy

 Some mistakes have truly dramatic consequences, and bad medical translation is in that group.
-You can afford to make the odd typo in a political manifesto.
-The worse that can happen is that you might lose some loyal supporters.
-But no one is going to die from your mistake.
+You can afford the odd typo in a political manifesto.
+You might lose some loyal supporters, but no one is going to die from your mistake.
 However, errors in medical translation can have very serious results.
 They can jeopardise not only the health and well-being of patients, but also the existence of medical institutions.

 An example of a bad mistake